128technology/docs/docs/how_to_use_app_summary.md

 title: Using Application Summary
 sidebar: Using Application Summary
 ---
 The Application Summary is available for each router with Application Identification enabled.
-In cases where an SSR has [domain-based filtering](config_domain-based_web_filter.md) enabled, Application Identification is also enabled.
+In cases where an SSR has [web filtering](config_domain-based_web_filter.md) enabled, Application Identification is also enabled.

-To manually enable Application Identification for a router, go to Configuration -> Authority -> [router name] -> Application Identification Settings and set to `true`.
+To enable Application Identification for a router that does not have web filtering enabled, go to Configuration -> Authority -> [router name] -> Application Identification Settings and set to `true`.

 ![Application ID Summary Enabled](/img/app_summary_enabled.png)